guzba/mummy/README.md

 1) Mummy prioritizes efficiency in receiving and dispatching incoming requests and sending outgoing responses.
 This means things like avoiding unnecessary memory copying, ensuring the CPU spends all of its time in your handlers.

-2) Because Mummy uses mulitplexed IO just like async, it is not vulnerable to attacks like low-and-slow which traditionally multi-threaded servers are vulnerable to.
-And because it uses threads unlike async, a single CPU heavy or blocking operations will not stall your server.
+2) Because Mummy uses mulitplexed IO just like async, Mummy is not vulnerable to attacks like low-and-slow which traditionally multi-threaded servers are vulnerable to.
+Additionally, while a single blocking or CPU heavy operation can stall an entire ansync server, this is not a problem for Mummy.

 3) Handlers with Mummy are just plain-old inline Nim code.
-They have easy request-in/responce-out api, which is great for maintenance, reliability and performance.
+They have straightforward request-in-response-out API.
+Keeping things simple is great for maintenance, reliability and performance.

 ## Benchmarks